 A variable object holds a data array and a VariableNode object of a computational graph.
 If the variable is constructed by the user, the node is root and does not hold any parent.
-If the variable is constructed by a FunctionNode object, the node holds a reference to its parent called creator\node.
+If the variable is constructed by a FunctionNode object (i.e., by calling functions under chainer.functions or user-defined functions), or by using operators (see the list below), the node holds a reference to its parent called creator_node.
 This reference is used in backpropagation to backtrack the graph.

-Users can disable (resp. enable) this chaining behavior by calling no\backprop\mode() (resp. force\backprop\mode()).
+Users can disable (resp. enable) this chaining behavior by calling no_backprop_mode() (resp. force_backprop_mode()).
 In the former context, a variable never creates a computational graph, whereas in the latter context, it is forced to create.